 Most personal sites start with a template and end with a landing page nobody visits.
-I wanted something different: a site that demonstrates how I think, not just what I have done.
-So I built k8mak.com the same way I build products for clients -- with real strategy work, not aesthetic preferences dressed up as decisions.
+I wanted something different: a site that demonstrates how I think, not just what I've done.
+So I built k8mak.com the same way I build products for clients - with real strategy work, not aesthetic preferences dressed up as decisions.

 The process

-I used a 15-step product strategy process that I have refined across dozens of client engagements.
-The same sequence I would run for a $2.7B CRO client or a seed-stage health tech startup, I ran for myself.
+I used a 15-step product strategy process refined across dozens of client engagements.
+The same sequence I'd run for a $2.7B CRO client or a seed-stage health tech startup.

 The steps: JTBD and persona research, market sizing, competitive analysis, north star metric definition, an OKR workshop, opportunity solution trees, RICE scoring, roadmap construction, journey mapping, a pre-mortem, security review, PRD writing, story mapping, and a coherence audit.
-Fifteen steps, each producing an artifact that feeds the next.
+Each artifact feeds the next.

 Not every step was equally useful for a personal site.
-But four shaped nearly every decision that followed.
+Four shaped nearly every decision that followed.

 Jobs-to-be-done research

 I identified seven jobs this site needed to serve.
 Two were obvious: career transitioners looking for AI tools, and independent consultants building their practice infrastructure.
-But the most important job emerged late in the process -- a VP or Director of Product evaluating whether I am the right hire.
+The most important job emerged late - a VP or Director of Product evaluating whether I'm the right hire.
 I named her Hannah.

-Hannah does not want a skill catalog or a free tool.
-She wants to see how I think, how I have handled complexity, and whether my experience pattern-matches to her open role.
+Hannah doesn't want a skill catalog or a free tool.
+She wants to see how I think, how I've handled complexity, and whether my experience pattern-matches to her open role.
 That single persona reshaped the entire site architecture.
-Portfolio case studies moved from marketing afterthought to the highest-priority content on the site.
+Portfolio case studies moved from marketing afterthought to highest-priority content.

-The other revelation: after leaving my last role, I realized I was not just serving Marcus (the solo consultant persona).
+The other revelation: after leaving my last role, I wasn't just serving Marcus (the solo consultant persona).
 I was Marcus.
-Going independent validated every assumption I had made about that persona's pain points, because I was living them.
+Going independent validated every assumption I'd made about that persona's pain points, because I was living them.
 "I built this because I needed it" is the strongest positioning a product person can have.

 OKR workshop